 How To Install WSL 2 (Windows Subsystem for Linux) with Ubuntu On Windows 10

 Windows Subsystem for Linux i.e. WSL allows us to run a Linux environment directly on Windows 10.
 We can use the Linux OS on Windows just like we are using the actual Linux OS.
 Also, there is no need for dual boot or any resource-intensive applications like Hyper-V, VirtualBox, Parallels, WMware, or Vagrant.
 This tutorial provides all the steps required to install Windows Subsystem for Linux i.e. WSL 2 with Ubuntu 20.04 LTS on Windows 10.
+The steps mentioned in this tutorial are tested with Windows 11 and it works fine for Windows 11.

 Notes: This tutorial does not cover the steps to install WSL 2 on Windows 10 for the members of the Windows Insider Program.
 It covers the manual installation steps to install WSL 2.